 Fox, John.
 2005.
 "The R Commander: A Basic-Statistics Graphical User Interface to R." Journal of Statistical Software 14(9).

-There are several other GUI systems, in addition to the R Commander, for interacting with R. A useful discussion of R and GUIs, along with a list of current GUI projects for R is available.
+There are several other GUI systems, in addition to the R Commander, for interacting with R.

 The advantage provided by the R Commander or another GUI is that the user does not need to learn a language in order to carry out his or her analysis.
 Instead, each step is taken by making one or more selections from a menu of available options.
 The disadvantage of interacting with the R environment through a GUI is that the course of the analysis is limited to those actions that have been programmed into the GUI.
 Thus, one could argue that using a GUI removes much of the flexibility that is inherent in the R environment.

 In order to overcome the preceding limitation, the R Commander and most other GUIs allow the user to employ both methods of interacting with the environment within a single R session.
 For example, one could invoke the R Commander, and use its GUI to read the contents of an external file and create an R data frame.
 For many types of analyses, other features of the R Commander could be used to estimate model parameters, construct graphical displays, and so on.
 But, if the user wanted to carry out a task that is not available in the R Commander (e.g., a multidimensional scaling analysis), then the data frame created in the GUI could still be treated like any other currently defined R object (say as an argument to a function or the target of an assignment) on the R command line.
 In this manner, a user could exploit the advantages of both the GUI and the command-line interface.